 6 Elephant Dung

 A pound of Black Ivory coffee sold for $500 as of 2012.
 A cup cost $50.
-The manufacturer says the coffee has a distinct, non-bitter taste because the beans have been processed by acids in the stomach of the elephant.
-Their taste has also been altered by the flavor of the sugarcane, banana, and whatever else the elephants consume.
+The manufacturer says the coffee has a distinct, non‑bitter taste because the beans have been processed by acids in the stomach of the elephant.
+Their flavor is also altered by the sugarcane, banana, and whatever else the elephants consume.

 A beer was also been made from elephant poop in 2013.
 It was called Un, Kono Kuro and was bottled by the Japan‑based Sankt Gallen brewery, which marketed it as a chocolate stout, even though it does not contain chocolate but, again, coffee beans picked from the feces of elephants living in the Golden Triangle.